BuidlGuidl/abi.ninja/CONTRIBUTING.md

 ## About the Project

-ABI Ninja is a tool to interact with any contract on Ethereum, using the Contract address (if it's verified) or its ABI + Contract address.
+ABI Ninja is a tool to interact with smart contracts on any EVM chain, using the Contract address (if it's verified) or its ABI + Contract address.

 The current version is built with [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2).